 Looking for specific career opportunities?
 Check out our careers and volunteering pages.

-A selection of videos from CSES and local employers (see more below) that talk about and showcase careers in STEM.
+A selection of videos and podcasts from CSES and local employers (see more below) that talk about and showcase careers in STEM.

 Companies in Essex who offer work experience, placements and other opportunities.

 National work experience and placement schemes to help get students started on their careers.

 Confused by all the options?

 You're probably not alone.
 Here is a quick glossary to help you out:

 An unpaid, short-term arrangement (typically a week or two) where a student works with a company either on a structured project or shadowing one or more staff members.
 The student may get to work on real projects.

 A paid placement lasting a full academic year (6-12 months contract length) where a student works full-time with a company on real projects.
 The student is a full employee and may be invited back for future employment.
 The company may make a contribution towards university fees as part of the package.